 03 of 11

-The Cantonese word for lettuce sounds like rising fortune, so it is common to serve lettuce wraps filled with other lucky food.
-To turn this into an even more symbolic dish, substitute dried oysters for the chicken meat (dried oyster sounds like the word for "good").
+The Cantonese word for lettuce sounds like "rising fortune," so it is common to serve lettuce wraps filled with other lucky ingredients.
+Shredded chicken is alongside green onion, red pepper, water chestnuts, and celery, seasoned with garlic and ginger, and tossed in a sauce of oyster sauce, soy sauce, dry sherry, and sugar.
+To turn this into an even more symbolic dish, substitute dried oysters for the chicken meat, since dried oyster sounds like the word for "good".

 04 of 11